 2015 - A 480 acre parcel of parkland near Sonningdale, Saskatchewan is purchased, containing natural wetlands, and home to moose, elk, racoons, and a number of songbird species.

 2017 - A 960 acre parcel near Choiceland, Saskatchewan in the boreal forest is purchased, the largest acquisition to date.
 Some of the species protected include elk, moose, black bears, great grey owls, wolves, and beavers.

 Photo taken on the Choiceland, Saskatchewan parcel.

-2017 - We begin a partnership with Horizon Pet Nutrition, a Saskatchewan-based natural pet food company, whereby they agree to donate a portion of the sales from their Taiga dog food line to the Land Fund.
+2017 - We begin a partnership with Horizon Pet Nutrition, a Saskatchewan-based natural pet food company, whereby they agree to donate a portion of the sales from their Taiga dog food line to the Land Trust.